Tay Yong Kwang: The criminal case of Anthony Ler

 On 14 May 2001, 34-year-old Anthony Ler Wee Teang hired a 15-year-old youth to assassinate his wife, 30-year-old Annie Leong Wai Mun, who was in the midst of divorcing him, so that he can become the sole owner of their flat and himself gain custody of their then-4-year-old daughter.
-In 5 December 2001, Tay, who presided the case, found Ler guilty and sentenced him to death for masterminding the murder while sentencing the unnamed boy to indefinite detention at the President's Pleasure because he was underage and cannot be hanged.
+On 5 December 2001, Tay, who presided the case, found Ler guilty and sentenced him to death for masterminding the murder while sentencing the unnamed boy to indefinite detention at the President's Pleasure because he was underage and cannot be hanged.
 In his verdict, Tay stated that he did not believe Ler's plea of innocence and pointed out the evidence proving Ler's motive to commit the crime, stating Ler's act of crying at his wife's funeral were nothing more than "rehearsed acts performed by an accomplished actor" and called the boy's story "truthful"; he also said that the boy was not a cold-blooded killer, but was a teenager who was manipulated by an adult experienced in the ways of the world and adult machinations.
 Ler was hanged in December 2002 while the boy went on to spend 17 years in prison before his release in November 2018 when President Halimah Yacob granted clemency for him and remitted the remaining part of his sentence.